redhat-ai-services/ai-accelerator/genai/README.md

 <details>
 <summary>Using kustomize to create manifests:</summary>

-You can also use kustomize to apply all the yamls at once:
+You can also use kustomize to apply all the manifests at once:
 `kustomize build https://github.com/rh-aiservices-bu/llm-on-openshift.git/llm-servers/vllm/gitops | oc apply -f -`

-This applies the pvc, service, route, and deployment in one command.
+This applies the PVC, Service, Route, and Deployment in one command.
 Make sure you are in the correct namespace.
 Make sure to add your HuggingFace token to the deployment environment variable.

 You can skip to testing the vLLM after this step
 </details>